 Digital dollar tokens also mean people all over the world can own, buy, and sell the value of a dollar without themselves having a U.S. bank account.
 A Venezuelan can hold some of his family’s net worth in dollars.
 A Filipino expat can send dollars back home, and the recipient can hold them, safely and digitally, until she’s ready to exchange.
 An American company can pay a Mexican vendor in dollars, and the vendor can pay its suppliers in turn, with a five-second, rather than a five-day, wait to settle.
 Because the dollars represented by the digital token never actually move as the value changes hands, these transactions sidestep the friction and expense of the current banking system.

-This exact dollar token example is in fact live on Stellar right now, implemented by a company called AnchorUSD—thousands of dollars of value moves quickly and cheaply through their USDx token each day.
+This exact dollar token example is in fact live on Stellar right now, through USD stablecoins like USDC— thousands of dollars of value moves quickly and cheaply through their token each day.
 Of course, Stellar works for any currency, not just dollars.
 And when you add peso tokens, naira tokens, yuan tokens, pound tokens, bitcoin tokens, euro tokens and everything else, you have a truly unified monetary system that keeps the best parts of what exists today.

 Who builds on Stellar?